anccduarte/AAB-Bio-Algorithms-II/README.md

 Masters in Bioinformatics, University of Minho (2021-2022)

 ## Description
-A Python package implementing some algorithms relevant for the analysis of biological sequences.
+A _Python_ package implementing algorithms relevant for the analysis of biological sequences.

 ## Modules